Advanced Practice Nursing

 We accomplish our mission by providing essential services in the following key areas:

 - RN orientation

 - Specialty Curriculums

 - Preceptor Development Classes

 We provide service that is high quality, timely, and directed at meeting or exceeding the needs of the customer.
 We maximize our impact by effectively using the diverse resources of our department and by viewing one another as internal customers.
 We promote open communication, high professional standards, and a spirit of inquiry.

-The Department of Nursing Informatics plays an essential role in defining and implementing the strategy for innovative technological systems and processes to support the delivery of quality patient care and to enhance nursing practice.
-The department’s mission is to support evidence-based nursing practice and improved patient outcomes with technology solutions that enhance nursing communication, documentation and efficiency.
+The Office of Nursing Informatics plays an essential role in defining and implementing the strategy for innovative technological systems and processes to support the delivery of quality patient care and to enhance nursing practice.
+The Office of Nursing Informatics’ mission is to support evidence-based nursing practice and improved patient outcomes with technology solutions that enhance nursing communication, documentation and efficiency.

 What is Nursing Informatics?

 Nursing Informatics is a specialty that integrates nursing science, computer science, and information science to manage and communicate data, information, and knowledge in nursing practice.
 Nursing informatics facilitates the integration of data, information and knowledge to support patients, nurses and other providers in their decision-making in all roles and settings.
 This support is accomplished through the use of information structures, information processes, and information technology.”
 (ANA Scope and Standards of Nursing Informatics Practice, 2001, pg vii) The ANCC Nurse Informatics Certification was established in 1994.
 There are currently more than 680 (ANCC, 2007) certified nurse informaticists in the United States.

 The Nursing Informatics specialty at Cleveland Clinic offers a wealth of benefits for experienced nurses who like